Dog, and His Human Speech: Hausa language

+In a tale collected from a Hausa teller in Zinder, Niger, with the title The Two Friends Who Married The King, two women are friends and each gives birth to a girl who also become good friends.
+One day, when they are fourteen, they go to the bushes to fetch some senna plant and talk about if the king marries both of them, but they fear their friendship fall apart if they become his co-wives.
+One of them wishes to marry the king and bear him a son with a normal belly button, while the other wants to bear him a son with a belly button of gold.
+When the girls return home, their mothers announce the king has come and wishes to marry both of them.
+After their marriage, with one of the girls gives birth to an ugly son, while the other to a beautiful son.
+After 40 days of being bathed in boiling water, the girls are being escorted back to the palace, when the ugly son's mother wishes to see the other child, and places her ugly child with the other, while she passes the beautiful son as her own.
+After the king sees the ugly child, he orders both her and the baby to be killed, but the head of the king's men does not fulfill the order.
+Years later, the king's beautiful son goes to a hunt, despite his father's pleas to the contrary due to his young age, and meets his real mother in bush.
+The king's courtier tells the king the boy has found his real mother, and that his order was not carried out.
+The king then takes the girl back then dismisses the ugly son and his mother.

 East Africa

 Researcher E. Ojo Arewa devised a classification system for tales from the northern East Africa cattle area.
 In his system, type 3743 corresponds to type ATU 707.
 In these tales (one from the Kamba, one from the Larusa, one from the Maasai), the childless wife tries to get rid of the twins born from the other co-wife.

 In one tale from the Maasai people, titled 'L-omon loo-'ñgorōyok are oo 'l-mao ("The story of the two wives and the twins") - tabulated by Arewa -, a man is married to two women.
 The first hasn't born any sons, but the second gives birth to twin boys.
 The co-wife cuts the boys' fingers and smears their mother's mouth to accuse her of cannibalism.
 She puts the twins into a drum and casts it in the water.
 The drum is washed ashore in another country.
 This version was translated by Carl Meinhof into German.